 Research

-Theoretically, I am interested in action theory (why do people do what they do?), cultural change (why do people change ideologically and morally?), and solidarity and polarization (why do people sometimes create strong bonds despite their differences, but in other times these differences lead to brutal conflicts?).
-I often study these questions with political and cultural empirical cases from the contemporary Middle East, but with an emphasis on historical and global comparisons: e.g., modern and premodern, Global South and Global North.
+Theoretically, I am interested in action theory (why do people do what they do?), cultural change (why do people change ideologically and morally?), and solidarity (why do people sometimes develop a sense of responsibility toward each other despite their differences, but at other times these differences lead to brutal conflicts?).
+I often study these questions using empirical cases from the contemporary Middle East, with an emphasis on historical and global comparisons.

-From 2018 to 2025, I studied these questions through the political stances of religious intellectuals during the Arab Spring.
-My work argued that while self-interest can explain some intellectuals' political inconsistencies, moral dilemmas are also crucial to explain some intellectuals' political inconsistencies.
-Thus, I provide a new theory of why actors experience dilemmas, especially political moral dilemmas between conviction and responsibility ethics, and how that dilemma is often resolved in favor of responsibility ethics through threat perception, leading to inconsistency.
+From 2018 to 2025, I studied the political stances of religious intellectuals during the Arab Spring.
+My work argued that while self-interest can explain some intellectuals' political inconsistencies, moral dilemmas are also crucial in accounting for them.
+Thus, I propose a new theory to explain why actors experience dilemmas, especially political moral dilemmas between conviction and responsibility ethics.
+I also show how that dilemma is often resolved in favor of responsibility ethics through threat perception, leading to inconsistency.
 This tension between conviction and responsibility ethics, or universalist and solidarist ethics, informs my PhD dissertation.

 Peer-Reviewed Articles